fabian-hk/HomeBot/README.md

 either ask the microcontroller in which state it is or set a new state via messages send over TCP.
 Further more the microcontroller has an light detector on its analog input to move the windows shades down if it gets dark outside.
-[Picture]

 - **Main program** (folder: [main](main)): This is the main program which runs on the Raspberry Pi and communicates with all the devices like